budeKT/dictionary-reader/README.md

 # PDF Dictionary

-The purpose of this app is to provide users the ability to import a text file and quickly look up the definition of any chosen word in the text file.
+The purpose of this app is to provide users the ability to import a text file and quickly look up the definition of any chosen word in that file.

 ## About